jaredmo/blog/content/posts/2020/09/installing-arch-linux-in-vmware.md

 # timedatectl set-ntp true
 ```

-Now we'll partion the disk with *cfdisk*.
+Now we'll partition the disk with *cfdisk*.
 Run *lsblk* to determine your particular drive path first.
 Mine happened to be */dev/sda*.

 ```
 # cfdisk /dev/sda
 ```

-I allocated 512M to /mnt/boot, 8GB to the swap, everything else to root.
+I allocated 512MB to /mnt/boot, 8GB to the swap, everything else to root.
 Next we'll format the drive.

 ```
 # mkfs.vfat -F32 /dev/sda1